 As easy as it may seem in comparison to entering private keys, trusting a third party with your private information is not the most secure way to store the funds.
 On the other hand, a non-custodial wallet (for example, Atomic) encrypts and store the private keys only on the user’s device so that nobody else is able to access the money.

 Trusting a third party with your private information means that any action you want to perform with your funds should be confirmed by this third party.
-In this sense, custodial wallets are similar to traditional banks, where transactions might take up to one week because you need to get an approval of every step however small it might be.
+In this sense, custodial wallets are similar to traditional banks, where transactions might take up to one week because you need to get approval of every step however small it might be.
 Conversely, with Atomic as a non-custodial wallet, you’ll be able to perform instant withdrawals, which makes the process much easier and faster.
-Whether you want to send money to your friend or practice trading, you’ll be able to send funds as soon as you take a decision.
+Whether you want to send money to your friend or practice trading, you’ll be able to send funds as soon as you make a decision.